mistersingh179/bw-dashboard/README.md

 - don't build scored campaign if already there.
 - when request comes in we will get webpage -> scoredCampaigns -> campaigns (filter campaigns whose category is not blank and is not same as that of webpage).

 ## Pending later things
 - refresh data
   - fetch html of existing html pages which have changed ??
   - update the lastModifiedAt of Webpage, currently limited as the createMany does not have on conflict update option
   - fetch newer webpages of existing websites
   - fetch webpages of new websites
+- make edit & create use separate forms rather than sharing one or merge typescript types on functions
+- make index for to manage all middleware exports
+- add validations to campaign form e.g. requiredCssSelector, url etc.

 ## Notes on how services are working the background